-This course will define the plumber’s responsibility and introduce the student to the plumbing trade.
-Topics include: plumbing plans, safety, plumbing materials and fittings, pipes joining techniques, drain-waste and vent systems, water supply systems, fixture installations and leak testing.
+This course will define the plumber’s responsibility and introduce the student to the plumbing trade for single and multi-unit family dwelling units.
+Topics include plumbing plans, safety, plumbing materials and fittings, pipe-joining techniques, drain-waste and vent systems, water supply systems, fixture installations and leak testing as well as plumbing operation and maintenance.
 Emphasis will be placed on safe operation of all trade tools and equipment and job site safety.
-Three lecture.
-May be taken for S/U credit with instructor approval.
+Three lectures.
+May be taken for S/U credit.
+Fall.

 CTM 115 (3)